codenart/codenart.github.io/_posts/4-javascript/2018-03-05-javascript-1-getting-started.md

 always end a JavaScript statement with a semi-colon until your love of JavaScript grows big enough. :D

-- The next two `strange` things are the parenthesis `()` that we mentioned above and a dot `.` stands between the two words `console` and `log`.
+- The next two `strange` things are the parenthesis `()` that we mentioned above;
+and a dot `.` which stands between the two words `console` and `log`.
 They're the most beautiful tiny things in programming.
 Once you understand their meanings, you have nothing left to do with fundamental stuff and you can swim by yourself.
-It takes some more tutorials for us to fully explore their meanings.
-So, for now, please consider them as separators which help to make the statement look clearer. :D
+It takes some more tutorials for us to be available to their meanings.
+So, for now, please consider them as simple separators which help to make the statement look clearer. :D

 Can we just end our first JavaScript tutorial with wonders? :D